Amsterdam Centraal station: Railway services

 Amsterdam Centraal is a terminus station on many historical railway lines in the Netherlands: the Amsterdam–Rotterdam railway (1839), also known as the Oude Lijn, via Haarlem, Leiden and The Hague (Den Haag); the Den Helder–Amsterdam railway (1865), also known as the Staatslijn K, from Den Helder to Amsterdam via Alkmaar and Uitgeest; the Amsterdam-Zutphen railway (1874), also known as the Oosterspoorweg, via Hilversum, Amersfoort and Apeldoorn; the Amsterdam-Elten railway (1856), also known as the Rhijnspoorweg, via Utrecht and Arnhem; and the Amsterdam-Schiphol railway (1986), also known as the Westtak Ringspoorbaan.

 As of December 2014, Amsterdam Centraal is served by 8 international rail routes and 22 national rail routes.

+From Amsterdam Central Station, one can travel by train to most major destinations in the Netherlands and surrounding countries.
+In the 2024 timetable, the station will be served by the following train series:

 International rail

 National rail

 National rail services at the station are provided by NS, the principal rail operator in the Netherlands.
-NS offers four types of rail service from Amsterdam Centraal: Intercity Direct operating on the HSL-Zuid high-speed rail line, long-distance InterCity services, local Sprinter services, and the Nachtnet night service.
+NS offers three types of rail service from Amsterdam Centraal: long-distance Intercity services, local Sprinter services, and the Nachtnet night service.